Undergraduate Traditional Programs

 Post-Secondary Enrollment Option Program (P.S.E.O.)

-4. Minnesota Postsecondary Enrollment Options Program Notice of Student Registration
+- Completion of the Postsecondary Enrollment Options Notice of Student Registration Form (MN State Form)

 Students admitted to the Concordia University PSEO program have the opportunity to take 100-200 level course.
 Upper-level courses are available only with the permission of the university’s PSEO Coordinator.
 Religion courses, independent studies, and summer courses are excluded.
 Additional fees may not be covered by the PSEO program (i.e. technology fees, private music lessons, etc.)